 Our proposal takes as its starting point the common refrain that we both heard from voters in our constituencies during the referendum campaign: “We voted for a Common Market, not all this political stuff.”
 In the 1970s and 1980s, the British people broadly supported our membership of the European Economic Community (EEC) because it delivered clear economic benefits to British businesses and workers.
 It was only as the “ever closer political union” took hold, that people began to turn against it.
 Common Market 2.0 offers us a way to recreate that simple economic relationship, which is free of all the political paraphernalia of the modern EU.
 A rewriting of history, see my comments below.

 As members of Common Market 2.0, the UK would still have to accept the free movement of workers from other European countries, but we would have new powers to restrict European migration in certain circumstances if our government deems it necessary, because the European Economic Area (EEA) agreement gives members the right to unilaterally suspend the freedom of movement if it can show that it is having “serious economic, societal or environmental difficulties”.
 In addition, we believe the government should implement stricter enforcement of existing requirements for European migrants to find work within three months or otherwise demonstrate that they can support themselves without claiming benefits.
-Successive governments have failed to enforce these rules properly and have let down the working class communities we represent as a result.
-(See my comments below.)
+Successive governments have failed to enforce these rules properly and have let down the communities we represent.
+See my comments below.

-In Common Market 2.0, most EU rules would not apply to us at all as we would be outside the common agriculture, fisheries, justice and home affairs policies.
+In Common Market 2.0, most EU rules would not apply to us at all as we would be outside the common agriculture, fisheries, justice and home affairs, foreign and defence policies.
 UK representatives would sit on the policy-shaping committees that draw up proposals for new Single Market legislation and we would be able to resist pressure to implement new rules that we don’t like.
 EU law would no longer have either “direct effect” or “direct applicability” in the UK.
-We would leave the jurisdiction of the European Court of Justice (ECJ) and join the European Free Trade Association (EFTA) court whose decisions are non-binding.
+We would leave the jurisdiction of the European Court of Justice (ECJ) and join the European Free Trade Association (EFTA) court.
 UK courts would once again be supreme.
-Parliament would be fully sovereign.
-(See my comments below.)
+Parliament would be sovereign.
+See my comments below.

 Although we would still need to make a financial contribution for access to the Common Market 2.0, the annual amount would equate to not much more than half the amount we currently pay.
 (See my comments below.)

-Finally, as members of both the Single Market and a new customs arrangement mirroring the current customs union, there would be no reason for the Irish backstop ever to be activated after the end of the transition.
-The union of Great Britain and Northern Ireland, which is precious to both of us, would remain intact and the foundations of peace in Northern Ireland as set out in the Good Friday Agreement preserved in perpetuity.
-(See my comments below.)
+Finally, as members of both the Single Market and a new comprehensive customs arrangement, that initially will involve applying the existing common external tariff there would be no reason for the Irish backstop ever to be activated.
+The union of Great Britain and Northern Ireland, which is precious to all of us, would remain intact and the foundations of peace in Northern Ireland as set out in the Good Friday Agreement preserved in perpetuity.
+See my comments below.